-Are you planning to buy a home in Washington during summer 2018?
+Are you planning to buy a home in Washington during winter 2020?
 It might work to your advantage.
 Competition tends to drop off a bit after the spring, research shows.

-For example, a study by Zillow found that “In Seattle, over half of homes sold between March and May will sell above list price.
+For example, a study by Zillow found that “In Seattle, over half of the homes sold between March and May will sell above list price.
 By late summer this falls to one in three.”
-So patient buyers willing to hold off until summer might benefit from a seasonal sift in demand.
+So patient buyers willing to bite the bullet and dive into the real estate market hold off until summer might benefit from a seasonal shift in demand.

-With that being said, home buyers across Washington State will probably feel more urgency in summer 2018 — compared to years past.
-Mortgage rates have risen in recent months, and home prices across Washington continue to climb steadily.
+With that being said, home buyers across Washington State will probably feel more urgency in winter 2020 — compared to years past.
+Mortgage rates are holding at low levels, making home buying more affordable.
+But depending on where you plan to buy, you could be facing higher prices as the months progress this year. have risen in recent months, and home prices across Washington continue to climb steadily.
 So many buyers are feeling the need to move quickly.

-A Sense of Urgency for Washington Home Buyers This Summer?
+A Sense of Urgency for Washington Home Buyers This Winter?

 Here are three reasons why a sense of urgency might be warranted:

 1. Home prices are almost certain to continue rising.